reefactor/brainfood_reference/README.md

 > I’ve certainly been fortunate and it is **hard to actually figure out whether I was skilful at taking advantage of opportunities or just blind luck because you can’t actually run this experiment twice**.
 > What I do think is that as a society we attribute too much to luck.
 Luck is like an atheistic word for God: we ascribe things to it that we don’t understand or don’t want to understand.
 As a venture capitalist, I think one of the most toxic things to do is to treat the people I’m investing in as lottery tickets where I say: “Well I don’t know if your business is going to work.
 It might, it might not.”
 I think that’s a horrible way to treat people.
 The anti-lottery ticket approach is to try to achieve a high level of conviction, to ask: “Is this a business that I have enough confidence in that I would consider joining it myself?”
 > -- Peter Thiel [interview](https://www.theguardian.com/technology/2014/sep/21/peter-thiel-paypal-luck-atheist-god)

+> If there is no solution to the problem then don't waste time worrying about it.
+If there is a solution to the problem then don't waste time worrying about it
+> ― Dalai Lama XIV

+> It is very rare or almost impossible that an event can be negative from all points of view
+> ― Dalai Lama XIV

+> Learn and obey the rules very well so you will know how to break them properly
+> ― Dalai Lama XIV

 There're lots of frameworks and tools for [decision making](https://fs.blog/smart-decisions/)